writethedocs/www/docs/conf/au/2017/tickets.rst

 Lodging and Travel
 ------------------

-We don't have an official conference hotel, but Prague is extremely affordable to stay in, and there are plenty of hotel and flat accommodations.
+We don't have an official conference hotel, but Melbourne is extremely affordable to stay in, and there are plenty of hotels and alternative accommodation places around.

 Check out our :doc:`/conf/eu/2017/visiting` page for more information.